-In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning.
+In D.C., fewer restrictions for private schools mean middle- and high-schoolers get more in-person learning

 Although it is not uncommon for private and public schools to be regulated differently, it has played out more starkly in the District.
 In Montgomery and Fairfax counties, which are starting to bring back students this month, middle- and high-schoolers will be able to switch classes during the day.

-In October, the headmaster at St. Albans, an all boys private school in Northwest Washington, told families in a letter that the school had been in extensive communication with the city’s health department and was informed that private schools were not bound by the same health guidelines as public schools.
+In October, the headmaster at St. Albans, an all-boys private school in Northwest Washington, told families in a letter that the school had been in extensive communication with the city’s health department and was informed that private schools were not bound by the same health guidelines as public schools.

 “St. Albans is free to move to our next phase of reopening — the Hybrid Plan — without the concerns connected with the very restrictive ‘podding’ of 11 students and 1 teacher, which would have made it virtually impossible to run our Upper School program,” Jason Robinson wrote.